andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 Gelfand stops at one point to point out the existence of so-called "cyclic numbers".
 There is a [whole load of detail](https://en.wikipedia.org/wiki/Cyclic_number) on this which he doesn't go into, and there is no need to know any more about them than notice their existence and the circumstances under which they arise.
 What is important here (I now realise on second reading) is that my previously mentioned "pattern-awareness" can help you notice a lot of things.
 I'm going to go into this a little more in the next section.
 One thing I want to note here however is that, as a visual thinker, I was happy to see just how much physically "seeing" patterns on the page in front of you was a valuable skill.

 ## Tricks Arising
-I've alluded to "tricks" that I learned as I went.
+{% newthought "I've alluded to \"tricks\"" %} that I learned as I went.
 It seems to me that these are going to become more and more key as I progress through my maths journey.

 The ones I have so far are: